joaotav/ayu-evening-vscode-theme/README.md

 A warm sunset-inspired color theme for VS Code based on the Ayu color palette with hints of Gruvbox dark.

+## ⚠️ Disclaimer

+I created this theme primarily out of security concerns with third-party VSCode extensions.
+The recent security incidents, particulary the one involving the Material Theme extension, which is used by millions of developers, highlighted the  risks associated with trusting third-party extensions, even if they are widely used.

+I felt uncomfortable continuing to use third-party themes that could potentially be compromised.
+Color themes should be simple, static resources that don't need broad system access or connections to external servers.

+This entire theme consists of static JSON files that define colors and syntax highlighting rules, nothing more.
+You can review the entire codebase in minutes to verify this for yourself.

 ## Description

 Ayu Evening is a carefully crafted color theme that combines the elegant aesthetics of Ayu Mirage with the warmth of sunset colors and inspiration from Gruvbox.
 This theme offers a comfortable coding experience with its balanced contrast and warm color palette, designed to reduce eye strain during long coding sessions.